 In terms of data out of China, October retail sales surprised to the upside this week, suggesting that authorities have significantly improved their ability to control sporadic outbreaks of delta without a material consequence for consumption suggesting China is again also finding its feet again post the Evergrande situation.

-As the search for yield continues, the use of alternative fixed income securities or Yield Enhanced Securities (YES) is on the rise.
-In contrast to other developed countries the use of “Tailored Investments” in Australia is limited to a very select group of investors.
+As the search for yield continues, the use of alternative fixed-income securities or Yield Enhanced Securities (YES) is on the rise.
+In contrast to other developed countries, the use of “Tailored Investments” in Australia is limited to a very select group of investors.

 The Australian Bond Exchange recently issued a Bond Linked Security over the car manufacturer Jag Land Rover yielding 4.5% with a term of 5 years that was very well received by the market.
-We are currently in the process of issuing a similar security over Xerox, another well-known household name.
-Please contact your advisor if you have interest in this security.
+We are currently in the process of issuing similar security over Xerox, another well-known household name.
+Please contact your advisor if you have an interest in this security.